semaki2000/PyTeRor/README.md

 7. Implement argparse in main method, makes parsing arguments and adding flags easier.

+8. Only unparse test, keep original file.
+Format refactored code?

+10. flag for overwriting/making new file

 - Given that we refactor names: NodeDifference class should have a boolean whether the node is unconditional or conditional. (control flow)

 - How to handle this?
 Anwer: probably don't, edge case
 ```python